xbiome/StrainPanDA/custom_db/README.md

 Bifidobacterium-longum-202009 is the name of the pangenome database, it must be in the following format: genus-species-yearmonth(in number) ;

-99 is the max of pairwise ANI allowed among representative genomes.
+99 is the max of pairwise ANI allowed among representative genomes, genomes with ANI bigger than this value will be clustered.
+Change this value might affect StrainPanDA's performance.

 /script/ is the path of SimStr and should be setup by the docker run already.

+If docker is not available, user can use singularity in a similar way instead of docker.

 ### Outputs: